Allspring Global Investments Holdings LLC Sells 22,764 Shares of Valvoline Inc. (NYSE:VVV)

-Allspring Global Investments Holdings LLC lessened its holdings in Valvoline Inc. (NYSE:VVV – Get Rating) by 53.3% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 19,908 shares of the basic materials company’s stock after selling 22,764 shares during the period.
-Allspring Global Investments Holdings LLC’s holdings in Valvoline were worth $650,000 at the end of the most recent quarter.
+Allspring Global Investments Holdings LLC reduced its stake in Valvoline Inc. (NYSE:VVV – Get Rating) by 53.3% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 19,908 shares of the basic materials company’s stock after selling 22,764 shares during the period.
+Allspring Global Investments Holdings LLC’s holdings in Valvoline were worth $650,000 as of its most recent SEC filing.

-Several other institutional investors have also recently bought and sold shares of the business.
-Raymond James Financial Services Advisors Inc. increased its position in Valvoline by 15.9% during the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 9,875 shares of the basic materials company’s stock worth $312,000 after purchasing an additional 1,355 shares in the last quarter.
-American Century Companies Inc. increased its holdings in shares of Valvoline by 6.9% during the first quarter.
-American Century Companies Inc. now owns 57,072 shares of the basic materials company’s stock worth $1,801,000 after buying an additional 3,687 shares in the last quarter.
-US Bancorp DE lifted its stake in shares of Valvoline by 47.0% in the 1st quarter.
-US Bancorp DE now owns 21,610 shares of the basic materials company’s stock valued at $682,000 after acquiring an additional 6,914 shares during the last quarter.
-HighTower Advisors LLC boosted its holdings in shares of Valvoline by 42.8% during the 1st quarter.
-HighTower Advisors LLC now owns 34,130 shares of the basic materials company’s stock valued at $1,075,000 after acquiring an additional 10,224 shares in the last quarter.
-Finally, PNC Financial Services Group Inc. grew its position in Valvoline by 5.7% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 26,908 shares of the basic materials company’s stock worth $849,000 after acquiring an additional 1,456 shares during the last quarter.
+Several other institutional investors have also recently made changes to their positions in VVV.
+Ronald Blue Trust Inc. grew its stake in shares of Valvoline by 63.4% in the 4th quarter.
+Ronald Blue Trust Inc. now owns 1,616 shares of the basic materials company’s stock valued at $41,000 after buying an additional 627 shares during the period.
+Wipfli Financial Advisors LLC bought a new position in Valvoline in the third quarter worth approximately $43,000.
+Geneos Wealth Management Inc. grew its stake in Valvoline by 147.1% in the first quarter.
+Geneos Wealth Management Inc. now owns 2,100 shares of the basic materials company’s stock valued at $66,000 after acquiring an additional 1,250 shares during the period.
+Whittier Trust Co. increased its holdings in shares of Valvoline by 22.5% during the third quarter.
+Whittier Trust Co. now owns 2,723 shares of the basic materials company’s stock valued at $69,000 after acquiring an additional 500 shares in the last quarter.
+Finally, Private Trust Co.
+NA acquired a new position in shares of Valvoline during the second quarter worth approximately $79,000.
 Institutional investors and hedge funds own 90.20% of the company’s stock.

 Valvoline Stock Performance